awolde/biruhs-hp-laptop/README.md

 Create your own ssh keypairs (with `ssh-keygen`) and add them to this directory.
 Add the public key portion to the `c:\ProgramData\ssh\administrators_authorized_keys` file on the windows machine.

+Copy `changepass.cmd` file to `C:\Users\<username>` on the Windows machine.
+Change the username from `me` to whatever you have on the windows machine.

 Replace the IP address of your machine with the one in `hp.sh` file.
+Replace the username as well.

 Run a docker-compose
 `docker-compose up -d`